 For the fourth consecutive year, AmCham Tajikistan (American Chamber of Commerce) hosted Global Entrepreneurship Week Tajikistan.
 GEW Tajikistan is part of the Global Entrepreneurship Network (GEN), which consists of 165 countries, and is a community celebrating and promoting entrepreneurship.
-The Association of Innovative and Technological Entrepreneurship (AITE), led by Manizha Muhammad, in conjunction, with Techstars, represented by Regional Manager Anurag Maloo, organized our main event, the first-ever Startup Weekend in Tajikistan.
+The Association of Innovative and Technological Entrepreneurship (AITE), in conjunction, with Techstars, represented by Regional Manager Anurag Maloo, organized our main event, the first-ever Startup Weekend in Tajikistan.
 Startup Weekend is a signature GEW event and Startup Weekends are 54-hour events designed to provide superior experiential education for technical and non-technical entrepreneurs.
 Beginning with Friday night pitches and continuing through brainstorming, business plan development, and basic prototype creation, Startup Weekends culminate in Sunday night demos and presentations.
 Participants create working startups during the event and are able to collaborate with like-minded individuals outside of their daily networks.
 Due to the success of Startup Weekend and GEW, AITE plans to organize future Startup Weekends and other startup events.

 Our Startup Weekend had four lead organizers, one Startup Weekend Global Facilitator, 80+ attendees, 35 ideas pitched, 12 teams formed, 54 hours, 14+ partners, three speakers, eight mentors/ coaches, six judges, and three winners.
 MevaMix, an online marketplace for farmers to directly sell their fruits, took first place; Boom, a professional photo studio for future mothers and children, took second place; and I’m Solution!, a geo-tagging mobile app to map events, took third place.